OxygenCobalt/Auxio/info/ARCHITECTURE.md

 When creating a ViewHolder for a `RecyclerView`, one should use `BaseViewHolder` to standardize the binding process and automate some code shared across all ViewHolders.
 The only exceptions to this case are for ViewHolders that correspond to non-`BaseModel` data, in which a normal ViewHolder can be used instead.

-Data is often bound using Binding Adapters, which are XML attributes assigned in layout files that can automatically display data, usually written as `app:bindingAdapterName="@{data}"`.
-Its recommended to use these instead of applying the attributes directly unless absolutely necessary.
-Usually it's okay to apply data programmatically if you begin to duplicate layouts simply because they apply to different data objects, such as the detail UIs.

 #### Object communication
 Auxio's codebase is mostly centered around 4 different types of code that communicates with each-other.